 Choosing the best phone number format really requires a full view of how that data is used across your organization and the customer lifecycle.

-Use Insycle to Standardize Phone Numbers Formats in Your CRM Automatically
+Use Insycle to Standardize Phone Numbers Formatting in Your CRM Automatically

 Depending on the CRM that your company uses, you may or may not be able to reformat phone numbers using standard CRM features.
 Sometimes you can do it, but it has to be done by hand or by exporting, editing, and re-importing the data.
 That’s a time-consuming and aggravating process that you’d have to repeat periodically.